Silver0034/jurassicDiscord/README.md

 ## What is JurassicDiscord?

-JurassicDiscord is a fan-made theme designed to work with the program "BetterDiscord"
+JurassicDiscord is a fan-made theme designed to work with the program [BetterDiscord](https://betterdiscord.net/home/)

 ### Prerequisites